-(a) The best times for planting are early spring and early fall.
-Trees planted in the summer run the risk of dehydration.
+(b) The best times for planting are early spring and early fall, but may vary depending upon tree species and site conditions.
+These factors must be considered when selecting species and planting schedule.
+Trees planted in the summer run the risk of dehydration and precautions must be taken to ensure establishment.

-(b) Plant all trees at least three-and-a-half feet from the end of head-in parking spaces in order to prevent damage from car overhang.
+(c) Plant all trees at least three-and-a-half feet from the end of head-in parking spaces in order to prevent damage from car overhang.